ronaldpereira/pick-and-choose-gnn/README.md

-# pick-and-choose-gnn
+# Pick and Choose Graph Neural Network implementation

-Pick and Choose implementation
+Pick and Choose implementation for baseline comparison purposes.